-- D. Parent conference - E. In-school disciplinary response (e.g., formal restorative conference, exclusion from extracurricular activities, or communal lunchtime) - F. Removal from classroom by teacher (subject to the requirement to impose a suspension at five or more semester or four or more trimester removals) - G. Principal's suspension for one to five school days - H. Superintendent's suspension that results in immediate reinstatement with a welcomeback circle upon return - Superintendent's suspension that results in a suspension for a fixed period of six to ten school days with a welcome-back circle upon return - J. Superintendent's suspension that results in a suspension for 11-15 school days with a welcome-back circle upon return - K. Superintendent's suspension that results in a suspension for 16-20 school days with a welcome-back circle upon return - L. For cases when law requires, or circumstances warrant, imposition of a suspension period longer than 20 days, please see pages 24-2
+- A. Pedagogical school staff meeting with student to address the misbehavior and its impact - B. Student/teacher conference - C. Formal meeting with student by appropriate supervisor (e.g., assistant principal, principal) to address the misbehavior and understand its impact - D. Parent conference - E. In-school disciplinary response (e.g., formal restorative conference, exclusion from extracurricular activities, or communal lunchtime) - F. Removal from classroom by teacher for up to one day for students in grades K-2 or up to four school days for students in grades 3-5 (subject to a minimum suspension requirement for students in grades 3-5 at 5 or more semester or four or more trimester removals) - G. Principal's suspension for one to five school days - H. Superintendent's suspension that results in immediate reinstatement with a welcome-back circle upon return - I. Superintendent's suspension that results in a suspension for a fixed period of six to ten school days with a welcome-back circle upon return - J. Superintendent's suspension that results in a suspension for 11-15 school days with a welcome-back circle upon return - K. Superintendent's suspension that results in a suspension for 16-20 school days with a welcome-back circle upon return